1 Nature is maximally efficient

 Possible falsification.Find a larger local energy speed.

 More to ponder.The speed limit states that the locally measured energy speed value, relative to the observer, never exceeds c.
-Also, the observer performing the measurement must be physical and, e.g., cannot be superluminal.
-Otherwise, counter-examples can be found.
-For example, distant objects can have apparent speeds larger than c.
-Also shadows can move faster.
+Also, the observer performing the measurement must be physical and, e.g., cannot himself be superluminal.
+"Geometric" speeds can be higher than c, such as the speed of shadows, images or horizons.

 The speed limit c is so fundamental that it is used to define the meter in terms of the second.
 The speed limit also means that time is different for different observers that move against each other; but this is another story.
 The principle of maximum local energy speed implies the full theory of special relativity.